 The new recommendation “represents an important policy change,” the authors wrote, “to drive progress toward reducing colorectal cancer incidence and mortality.”

-The co-authors of the JAMA editorial are Folsade P. May, PhD, MPhil, and Deborah Schrag, MD, MPH.
+The co-authors of the JAMA editorial are Folasade P. May, MD, PhD, MPhil, and Deborah Schrag, MD, MPH.

 Watch video: Dana-Farber’s Kimmie Ng, MD, MPH details the impact of the new colorectal cancer screening guidelines.